GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-foundations/README.md

 ### Project Configuration

-The solution can be deployed creating projects on a given parent (organization or folder) or on existing projects.
+The solution can be deployed by creating projects on a given parent (organization or folder) or on existing projects.
 Configure variable `project_config` accordingly.

+When you rely on existing projects, the blueprint is designed to rely on different projects configuring IAM binding with an additive approach.
+For discovery or experimentation purposes, you may also configure `project_config.project_ids` to point different projects to one project with the granularity you need.
+For example, deploy resources from the 'load' project with resources in the 'transformation' project.

+Once you have identified the required project granularity for your use case, we suggest adapting the terraform script accordingly and relying on authoritative IAM binding.

 ## Demo pipeline